NikhilMukraj/spiking-neural-networks/README.md

   - Spike train trait should return a voltage and iterate with no given input
     - Should implement potentation trait
   - Poisson neuron could be configured to spike with a Poisson distribution, ie it has some random element but over time conforms to some frequency
+    - Spike train neurotransmitter should probably just decrease until 0 over time
-  - A spike train struct should have a hashmap that contains when the neuron will spike and to what mangitude
+  - A preset spike train struct should have a hashmap that contains when the neuron will spike and to what mangitude
+    - Preset spike train should have a hashmap storing when to spike as well as a neurotransmitter hashmap that says the concentration values over time, if hits next spike and neurotransmitter is on then return to beginning of neurotransmitter hashmap
     - Spike train will have internal counter that determines when it spikes that resets when it reaches the end of its period
   - Spike train trait should eventually also have the option to return a neurotransmitter concentration to be used
+    - spike train neurotransmitter should probably just decrease until 0 over time
   - **Spike train with coupled input**
-    - Redo Hodgkin Huxley results with spike train coupling
+    - Redo Hodgkin Huxley results with spike train coupling and fitting
+  - **Evenly divided preset spike train**
   - Spike train input should be able to be fed into lattices, multiple lattices function should be able to simulate multiple lattices that are connected with one another with different parameters (different plasticity settings, different neuron types etc)
+    - Input from other lattice would likely need its own graph relating the lattices as well as a new get inputs function
     - Input hashmap (in lattices) could be modified to have inputs added from other lattices (or spiketrains), input may have to be scaled down or modified such that multiple position input keys exist as vectors, inputs going to the same position could then be summed, bayesian factor could be applied after summation
     - Lattice calculation might want to randomly select certain neurons to be read and updated first
     - **Bayesian factor could be used in place of this but bayesian factor should be reduced to +/- 10-5%**

 - Refactor fitting to use spike trains with neurotransmission
+- $\tau_m$ and $C_m$ fitting
 - Spike train should evenly divide timing of spikes throughout for consistency sake, less randomness should ensure more accuracy
 - Refactor fitting to subtract -70 mV (or n) when generating Hodgkin Huxley summary
+- Maybe refactor so fitting only takes into account the presynaptic neuron

 - Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct)
   - Inputs should be calculated in parallel